Mythbusting in Wellington

 I’m currently in Wellington, New Zealand.
 At latitude 41°S, it’s the southernmost national capital city in the world.
-This is about as far south as you can be without hiking through Patagonia.
+This is about as far south as you can get without hiking through Patagonia.

 2 comments